The Private Life of Chromium Browsers

 If stable channels just aren't your thing, there are three additional Chrome repositories for various stages of development between Chromium's snapshots and Chrome Stable.
 They won't spare you the installation token or Google Update if you want to be without them, but they will give you more cutting-edge features in exchange for potential stability.

 Chromium (the Chromium Projects) is also a Google creation but fully open source, released under various public licenses like Apache, BSD, and GPL (see chrome://credits) and is the foundation on which Chrome and all other Chromium-based browsers are built.
 Chromium is more intended to be an ultra-rapid-release developer platform than a daily driver but it still reliably satisfies many non-technical users.

 It otherwise looks and feels exactly as Chrome, and Chromium's snapshot builds can even give you some experimental features before Chrome's experimental releases (see chrome://flags).
 Chromium gives you the same opt-out choices as Chrome for privacy related things like search predictions and DNS pre-resolution.
-Here is the link to the Chromium Project's download options because it's not intuitive to find from chromium.org, but chromium.woolyss is a better (easier & more stable) download source and all-around great Chromium browser resource.
+Here is the link to the Chromium Project's download options because it's not intuitive to find from chromium.org, but chromium.woolyss is an easier download location and all-around great Chromium browser resource.

 If you're on Linux, Chromium is infinitely easier to manage from your distro's repositories whereas with the Chromium Project snapshots, you need to know what you're doing.
 The repos will lag behind the trunk snapshots by a few versions but you'll get a perfectly stable browser with full sandboxing and even Chrome's PDF reader.